 "I wasn't expecting to run into the Saiyan Prince!"

-He watched her expressive face transform again as she scowled at him deeply, regarding him with contempt.
+He watched her expressive face transform again as she scowled at him with deep contempt.
 "Have you no concept of freedom?
 Are you really so removed from the life of your Empire's laborers that you can't understand why someone would want to leave the drudgery of enslavement and the whims of those who murdered their family?"

 His face darkened.
-"Pathetic.
+"Desipicable.
 You are not the only one who has to be somewhere and do something they don't want to."

 "You live in splendor," she hissed, "while the rest of us break our backs to keep this Empire alive.
 It is not the same thing."

-He leaned in, chest heaving.
+He leaned in, chest heaving with an exasperated breath.
 "Do you have a death wish?
 Do not presume I will endure your smart mouth simply because I am in need of an informant.
-I don't need your smart mouth anymore than I need a headache."
+I don't need you any more than I need a headache."

 His breath hit her in the face, and she clenched her jaw before poking him in the chest, earning a scary rumbling.